 A fantastic way to learn about a study abroad program or location is by connecting with its alumni!
 Hearing personal experiences straight from someone who has been where you want to go or done the program you’re interested in is priceless.
-We caught up with AIFS Alumni Ambassador, Ali Mumbach, who spent a semester in Costa Rica with AIFS.
+We caught up with AIFS alum Ali Mumbach, who spent a semester in Costa Rica with AIFS.
 Read on as she reflects specifically on her experience.

 Why did you choose the AIFS Study Abroad in Costa Rica program?
 How did you learn about it?

 I chose the program location that I did because my niece studied abroad in Costa Rica (with a different provider).
 After seeing all her pictures and videos on Snapchat, I knew if I studied abroad, that’s where I wanted to go.
 I learned about AIFS through going to my study abroad office’s website, as well as hearing about my friend’s experiences with AIFS (which were good).

 What is or was your major in college and was there a connection to your decision to study abroad in Costa Rica?

 My major is sociology.
 Because Veritas University offered a Gender and Sustainability class, I was able to take that and use it as a sociology elective that I needed.
 I didn’t choose Costa Rica based on my major, I was able to fit Costa Rica to my major.

 What are the strengths and unique features of the AIFS program in San José, Costa Rica?